guardian/recommendations/pull-requests.md

 ### DRY

 No-one loves someone who writes the same comment fifteen times on a pull request.
-If there is a recurring issue like naming, code formatting or code structure in a pull request then point one example out and make a general comment explaining there are multiple occurances.
+If there is a recurring issue like naming, code formatting or code structure in a pull request then point one example out and make a general comment explaining there are multiple occurrences.

 ### Talk is better